-Why do people sell their home at auction?
-Well, there are several reasons, but the most common relate to the speed at which the process is played out.
+Why do people sell their homes at auction?
+There are several reasons, but the most common relate to the speed of the process.

 If you choose the right auction house and take an active role in marketing your home, you can create a bidding war that could drive the value of your home to levels you never thought imaginable.

-But before you make your first move, you need to know how to sell a house at auction (for buying see our blog here).
+But before you make your first move, you need to know how to sell a house at auction (for buying at auction, see our blog here).

 Why is selling a house at auction right for you?

-If your personal circumstances make a speedy, hassle-free house sale imperative, then selling a house by auction could be the right way to go.
+If your circumstances make a speedy, hassle-free house sale imperative, then selling a house by auction could be the right way to go.
 Selling the traditional way doesn’t usually involve a specific timeframe, and it often involves buyers pulling out at the last minute.
-Auctions offer in-built protections and a finite timeline, which is very attractive to homeowners who need to sell in a hurry.
+However, auctions offer in-built protections and a finite timeline, which is very attractive to homeowners who need to sell in a hurry.

-In most cases, a buyer at a property auction must put down a 10% deposit as soon as the hammer falls.
-The balance must be transferred within 30 days of the auction, otherwise, the buyer loses the deposit.
+In most auctions, the buyer must pay a 10% deposit as soon as the hammer falls, with the balance transferred within 30 days, or the deposit is lost.

 Another common reason for selling a house at auction relates to the condition or type of property.
-For instance, you might struggle to attract interest from buyers on the open market if your property is in need of extensive repairs and renovation.
-Similarly, unusual property types will often struggle to generate interest via traditional marketing channels.
+For instance, you might struggle to attract interest from buyers on the open market if your property needs extensive repairs and renovation.
+Similarly, unusual property types will often work to generate interest via traditional marketing channels.
 But buyers often approach property auctions with an open mind.

 What is the cost of selling houses at auction?